uktrade/data-hub-korben/korben/sync/README.md

 Get a single object, traversing required dependencies.

 ## [`poll`](poll.py)
-Poll all supported entity types (ie. those with `ModifiedOn` attribute).
+Poll for new rows in remoted tables mentioned in `etl.spec.MAPPINGS`, make updates based on `ModifiedOn` attribute.

 ## [`populate`](populate.py)
 Load pickled responses, convert their XML content into CSV files and use `COPY`